latent-to/developer-docs/docs/subnets/crowdloans/crowdloans-tutorial.md

   btcli subnets list --network local
   ```

   This command lists all created subnets on the chain.
-Notice the addition of a new subnet among the listed subnets.
-Notice netuid `2` in the following output.
+Notice the addition of a new subnet among the listed subnets—netuid `2` in the following output.

 <details>
 <summary><strong>Show Sample Output</strong></summary>